xerocross/vue-hangman/README.md

-# vue-project-template
+# vue-hangman

-Exactly what it says on the tin.
-This is an opinionated template for creating Vue projects.
-It comes with webpack, babel, eslint, and jest already configured.
+This is a simple implementation of the chilren's game Hangman, written as a Vue component.